 Oscar nominees feted at annual film academy luncheon

-Emma Stone attends the Outstanding Performers of the Year Award ceremony at the 32nd Santa Barbara International Film Festival on Friday, Feb.
+Ryan Gosling attends the Outstanding Performers of the Year Award ceremony at the 32nd Santa Barbara International Film Festival on Friday, Feb.
 3, 2017, in Santa Barbara, Calif.
-Mahershala Ali attends the Virtuosos Award ceremony at the 32nd Santa Barbara International Film Festival on Saturday, Feb.
-4, 2017, in Santa Barbara, Calif.
+BEVERLY HILLS, Calif.

 Add your comments below